-In order to facilitate compliance with export controls, ORSP requires all FGCU members seeking external funding for sponsored programs to complete an Internal Clearance Form (go to PreAward).
+In order to facilitate compliance with export controls, ORSP requires all FGCU members seeking external funding for sponsored programs to complete an Proposal Submission Form (go to PreAward).
 This form includes questions related to export controls.

 If the Internal Review Form indicates a possible export control issue, the PI will work with ORSP and the export compliance contact to complete a license determination.
 If an export license is required, the PI will assist ORSP with the license application.